 His father’s description sheds light on the introspective nature of the boy, which possibly stemmed from his childhood illnesses and which left undelible tones of melancholy on many of his paintings.

-In his Lives, Giorgio Vasari wrote that as a youth, since Sandro was always restless, his exasperated father sent him to a craftsman named “Botticello” in the hopes that he would become a goldsmith, hence Botticelli, the name by which he is commonly referred.
+As is often the case with Renaissance artists, most of the modern information about Botticelli’s life and character derives from Lives by Giorgio Vasari.
+He wrote that as a youth, since Sandro was always restless, his exasperated father sent him to a craftsman named “Botticello” in the hopes that he would become a goldsmith, hence Botticelli, the name by which he is commonly referred.

 Thus, the famous painter would have taken the nickname of his brother, much less known and for other reasons.